"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 In the Orphan shadow, the Explorer becomes disconnected, rootless, unable to attach.

-You feel like an outsider everywhere.
-You leave before you can be left.
-You run before others close the door.
+We feel like an outsider everywhere.
+We leave before we can be left.
+We run before others close the door.

 This is false freedom.
 It looks independent, but inside there's emptiness and longing.